Tutorial: Using AWS Lambda with Amazon Simple Notification Service - AWS Lambda

 In this tutorial, you use a Lambda function in one AWS account to subscribe to an Amazon Simple Notification Service (Amazon SNS) topic in a separate AWS account.
 When you publish messages to your Amazon SNS topic, your Lambda function reads the contents of the message and outputs it to Amazon CloudWatch Logs.
 To complete this tutorial, you use the AWS Command Line Interface (AWS CLI).

-Diagram showing the services used in this tutorial: an Amazon SNS topic connected to a Lambda function connected to a CloudWatch Logs log group.
+An Amazon SNS topic connected to a Lambda function connected to a CloudWatch Logs log group

 To complete this tutorial, you perform the following steps: